elhammj/Mobile-Flashcard/README.md

 <img src="images/DeckView.png" width="40%">

 User can take quizzes on the decks.
-The quick can be restarted at anytime.
+The quiz can be restarted anytime!

 <img src="images/Quiz.png" width="40%">